Need Professional Help?

 (For more details, read How LivePlan handles loans and other financing.)

-Similarly to a Loan entry, you'll only see the interest portion of your Line of Credit in the Profit and Loss.
+Similarly to a Loan entry, you'll only see the interest portion of your Line of Credit in the Profit & Loss under Operating Expenses, listed as Interest Expense.
 The interest is the only true cost your business incurs with a line of credit:

 Because you can both use your Line of Credit and make a payment on it in the same month, the Balance Sheet will calculate the net debt that remains in each month.
 This amount is shown as part of the Current Liabilities, as Short-Term Debt: